 Range: Year-round resident in southeastern California and southwestern Arizona as far north as southern Nevada

-Hummer Facts: Costa’s hummers have a gorgeous purple (sometimes pink) crown and pretty white chest.
+Hummer Facts: Costa's hummers have a gorgeous purple (sometimes pink) crown and pretty white crest.
 They prefer desert climates and do not visit urban areas often.

 Scientific Name: Archilochus alexandri